Helpful?

 4 (1) Subject to subsection 12.1 (11) and section 194, a provision in a tenancy agreement that is inconsistent with this Act or the regulations is void.

-Many court cases as well as decisions of the Landlord Tenant Board will confirm that any attempt to contractually alter the provisions prescribed within the Residential Tenancies Act, 2006, or regulations thereto, is void.
-The case of White et al. v.
-Upper Thames River Conservation Authority, 2020 ONSC 7822, clearly states so whereas it is said:
+There are many cases to confirm that attempts to contractually alter the prescribed provisions within the Residential Tenancies Act, 2006, or regulations thereto, are void and unenforceable.
+Such cases, among others, include White et al. v.
+Upper Thames River Conservation Authority, 2020 ONSC 7822, wherein each it was said:

 [28] According to s.
 4 of the Act, should a provision in a tenancy agreement be found to be inconsistent with the Act or the regulations, the provision is void.